Educated-Mageza-Holdings/Allied-Cluster/EXECUTIVE_PRESENTATION_GUIDE.md

    - **"Admin Dashboard Login"** → Operations Management ✨ **NEWLY ADDED**

 #### 💬 Talking Points:
 > "This welcome gate creates a premium brand experience.
-The 3D logo carousel showcases our partner divisions, reinforcing that we're backed by trusted Bidvest brands."
+The 3D logo carousel showcases our partner divisions, reinforcing that we're backed by trusted Allied brands."

 > "Notice we've added an admin login path for internal teams - this separates customer-facing and operations flows."